torvalds/linux/Documentation/admin-guide/media/imx.rst

 The second source pad sends video frames directly to memory buffers via the SMFC and an IDMAC channel, bypassing IC pre-processing.
-This source pad is routed to a capture device node, with a node name of the format "ipuX_csiY capture".
+This source pad is routed to a capture device analde, with a analde name of the format "ipuX_csiY capture".

-Note that since the IDMAC source pad makes use of an IDMAC channel, pixel reordering within the same colorspace can be carried out by the IDMAC channel.
+Analte that since the IDMAC source pad makes use of an IDMAC channel, pixel reordering within the same colorspace can be carried out by the IDMAC channel.
 For example, if the CSI sink pad is receiving in UYVY order, the capture device linked to the IDMAC source pad can capture